apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hurricane Kirk forms; NHC monitors Invest 91-L, Caribbean disturbance**
+**Oracle to invest $6.5 billion to set up cloud facilities in Malaysia**

-You can read more about it [here](https://www.wesh.com/article/hurricane-kirk-florida-path-spaghetti-models/62475339).
+You can read more about it [here](https://www.reuters.com/technology/oracle-invest-65-billion-set-up-cloud-facilities-malaysia-2024-10-02/).

 ## Requirements
 - Python 3.8